samillar94/stacksofwax/README.md

 # stacksofwax
-Web dev project for the QUB MSc Software Development
+Web dev project for the MSc Software Development at Queen's University Belfast - a web app for vinyl collectors.